-One of the highest waterfalls in Norway located in Gudvangen/Aurland, just in front of the tunnel at the Shell station and can be viewed from road E16.
+Kjelfossen is one of the highest waterfalls in Norway located in Gudvangen/Aurland, just in front of the tunnel at the Shell station and can be viewed from road E16.
 You also have a good view from Gudvangen camping site.

-Best time to visit the Kjelfossen is late noon or in summertime in the evening just before the sundown when the color of the sun turns red, photographing towards the east.
+Best time to visit Kjelfossen is late noon or in summertime in the evening just before the sundown when the color of the sun turns red, photographing towards the east.
 A certainty for a good picture of the marvelous Kjelfossen.

-When driving to the top of the famous Stalheimskleiva (Tip!) you also have a good view on the Kjelfossen (fifth and sixth picture), although it is from a distance.
-Nevertheless you will be rewarded with a good view on 3 waterfalls: Stalheimsfossen, Sivlefossen and the Kjelfossen.
+When driving to the top of the famous Stalheimskleiva (Tip!) you also have a good view on Kjelfossen (fifth and sixth picture), although it is from a distance.
+Nevertheless you will be rewarded with a good view on 3 waterfalls: Stalheimsfossen, Sivlefossen and Kjelfossen.

 Beside Stalheimsfossen, Sivlefossen and Kjelfossen there are many other great waterfalls nearby: Brekkefossen, Rjoandefossen, Kjosfossen, Kardalsfossen, Tunnshello, Myrdalsfossen, Tvinnefossen, Skjervefossen, Skarvefossen but also all the waterfalls in the Naeroyfjorden and Aurlandsfjorden.
 To many to mention them all.